Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: The 2-dimensional lower bound

+Notice that in order to query a point in the intersection of the path and region $R_{a}$, the algorithm must either query the special sub-region of $R_a$ or its neighboring regions, or find the path in between special sub-regions.
+Summing the probabilities that these events happen, we have by the previous two claims that: \begin{lemma} [Finding a point on the path requires $\log(N)$ queries]

-By Claim \ref{claim:Finding-the-special}, finding $S_{a}$ or $S_{b}$ requires at least $\Omega\left(\log N\right)$ queries to the regions containing them.
-Therefore, the above two claims together imply: \begin{lemma} In order to query a point in the intersection of the path and region $R_{a}$, any algorithm must query at least $\Omega\left(\log N\right)$ points in $R_{a}$ or its neighboring regions. \end{lemma}
+Let $\pi_a$ be the probability that the algorithm queries any point in region $R_{a}$, and let $p_a$ be the probability that the algorithm queries a point in the intersection of the path and region $R_{a}$.
+Then it makes at least $\Omega\left(\pi_a p_a\log(N)\right)$ queries (in expectation) in $R_{a}$ or its neighboring regions. \end{lemma}